Skip to main content

 ENOUGH IS ENOUGH

-When you report hate, we can take the steps needed to remove it, and together can protect the game we love.
+When you report hate, we will take the steps needed to remove it.
+Together we can protect the game we love.

 What counts as hate?